readium/architecture/proposals/005-streamer-api.md

 * `parse(file: File, fetcher: Fetcher, warnings: WarningLogger?) -> Publication.Builder?`
   * Constructs a `Publication.Builder` to build a `Publication` from a publication file.
-  * Returns `null` if the file format is not supported by this parser, or throws a localized error if the parsing fails.
+  * Returns `null` if the file format is not supported by this parser, or throws an error if the parsing fails.
   * `file: File`
     * Path to the publication file.
   * `fetcher: Fetcher`